Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

  to train the model the way I want.
 In particular, it allows me to check whether there exists a saved model, in which case it simply loads it.
 Otherwise, it goes to the training of the two dense layers (and only them) I have added on top of the BERT layer by freezing the BERT layer.
 Then it goes to fine-tuning where I unfreeze the BERT layer and train the whole model for a few epochs.
+ In the following code block is the class that implements the class MyModel that I have coded:

  ```python
  class MyModel(K.Model):